axatbhardwaj/olas-dev-assignment/readme.md

 ## Testing

-- Unit tests: `python -m unittest discover -s tests -p "unit_tests.py"`
+- Unit tests: `python -m unittest tests/test_agent.py`
-- Integration tests: `python -m unittest discover -s tests -p intergration_tests.py`
+- Integration tests: `python -m unittest tests/test_integration.py`

 ## Notes

-- We are using the USDT token contract address for the ERC-20 token contract in the Tenderly fork.
-- We are using a throwaway address as receiver for the token transfer.
 - This implementation uses `web3.py` for Ethereum interaction.
 - Private keys and RPC URLs are retrieved from environment variables for security.
 - The project includes unit and integration tests to ensure functionality.
 - Logging is implemented to track events and agent state.
 - Error handling is included to improve robustness.
+- The `check_erc20_balance` behavior runs in a separate thread to ensure it's executed every 10 seconds.
+- The program can exit gracefully with Ctrl+C, allowing threads to finish their tasks.